solve-coagulate/lispfun/README.md

 ```

 Running without a file starts a REPL. `run_bootstrap.py` and `run_hosted.py`
-launch the Python REPL, while `run_toy.py` starts a REPL for the toy
+launch the Python REPL, while `run_toy.py` starts a REPL executed by the toy
-interpreter.
+interpreter itself.
+The previous Python implementation of the REPL is still
+available as the `python_toy_repl` function in `run_toy.py` for debugging or
+experimentation.
 `python -m lispfun` behaves like `run_hosted.py` but only loads the toy
 interpreter when executing a file.
 History support is enabled if the `readline`
 module is available.